 Program participants can expect to lose at least 10% of their weight in 10 weeks.

 At least 75% of our program graduates maintain 5% of their weight loss several years after program completion.
 This is a clinically significant amount of weight loss that will improve overall health, including quality of life, and will diminish chronic disease risk such as diabetes, heart disease, cancer and others.

-To decide which services are right for you, register for a complimentary group program orientation by calling 913-945-8184 or fill out a form online to schedule an orientation.
-You may also email us directly at email@example.com.
+To decide which services are right for you, register for a complimentary group program orientation by calling 913-945-8184 to schedule an orientation.
+You may also email us directly at firstname.lastname@example.org.

 Maintaining weight loss and improving quality of life is made possible with The University of Kansas Health System weight-management care team.
 Our weight-maintenance services can be used after the weight-loss care plan or as an initial plan.
 Services include: